-When thinking about bathrooms, and bathroom floor designs in particular, one of the things furthest from the forefront of your mind is your shower stall most likely.
+When thinking about bathrooms, and bath floor designs in particular, one of the things furthest from the forefront of your mind is your shower stall most likely.

 Which is a grave oversight, and can easily lead to a whole wealth of missed (design) opportunities.